hamzahamidi/angular-forum/README.md

 ## Functionality overview

-The example application is a social blogging site (i.e. a Medium.com clone) called "Forum".
-It uses a custom API for all requests, including authentication.
-You can view a live demo over at https://angular.realworld.io
+The example application is a social blogging site (i.e. a Medium.com clone).
+You can view a live demo over at http://hamidihamza.com/angular-forum/

 **General functionality:**